 This story was featured in the Feed the Future December 2016 Newsletter.
+Access the original here.

 In the rural villages of Mozambique, smallholder farmers are planting and harvesting more soybeans.
 The potential benefits of this protein-rich crop are promising: Soybeans hold the key to significantly improve nutrition in Mozambique, a country with one of the highest levels of chronic malnutrition in Africa.